tedneward/Azgaarnoth/Creatures/Hobgoblins.md

 >- **Languages** Common,Goblin
 >- **Challenge** 6
 >___
->***Martial Advantage.***.
-Once per turn, the hobgoblin can deal an extra 14 (4d6) damage to a creature it hits with a weapon attack if that creature is within 5 feet of an ally of the hobgoblin that isn't incapacitated.
+>***Martial Advantage.*** Once per turn, the hobgoblin can deal an extra 14 (4d6) damage to a creature it hits with a weapon attack if that creature is within 5 feet of an ally of the hobgoblin that isn't incapacitated.
 >
 >#### Actions
->***Multiattack.***.
-The hobgoblin makes three melee attacks.
+>***Multiattack.*** The hobgoblin makes three melee attacks.
 Alternatively, it can make two ranged attacks with its javelins.
 >
->***Longsword.***.
-Melee Weapon Attack: +9 to hit, reach 5 ft., one target.
+>***Longsword.*** Melee Weapon Attack: +9 to hit, reach 5 ft., one target.
 Hit: 7 (1d8 + 3) slashing damage, or 8 (1d10 + 3) slashing damage if used with two hands.
 >
->***Shield Bash.***.
-Melee Weapon Attack: +9 to hit, reach 5 ft., one creature.
+>***Shield Bash.*** Melee Weapon Attack: +9 to hit, reach 5 ft., one creature.
 Hit: 5 (1d4 + 3) bludgeoning damage.
 If the target is Large or smaller, it must succeed on a DC 14 Strength saving throw or be knocked prone.
 >
->***Javelin.***.
-Melee or Ranged Weapon Attack: +9 to hit, reach 5 ft. or range 30/120 ft., one target.
+>***Javelin.*** Melee or Ranged Weapon Attack: +9 to hit, reach 5 ft. or range 30/120 ft., one target.
 Hit: 6 (1d6 + 3) piercing damage.
 >
 >***Leadership (Recharges after a Short or Long Rest).*** For 1 minute, the hobgoblin can utter a special command or warning whenever a nonhostile creature that it can see within 30 feet of it makes an attack roll or a saving throw.
 The creature can add a d4 to its roll provided it can hear and understand the hobgoblin.
 A creature can benefit from only one Leadership die at a time.
 This effect ends if the hobgoblin is incapacitated.
 >
->***Parry.***.
-The hobgoblin adds 3 to its AC against one melee attack that would hit it.
+>***Parry.*** The hobgoblin adds 3 to its AC against one melee attack that would hit it.
 To do so, the hobgoblin must see the attacker and be wielding a melee weapon.
 >

 ---